In this Article

 10. Get Adequate Sleep

-11. Talk to Other Moms
+11. Connect With Other Moms

-Essential Tips To Stop Breastfeeding Without Pain
+Tips To Stop Breastfeeding Without Pain

 Stopping breastfeeding is a psychological and physical challenge for both the mother and the baby.
 Be patient while trying to wean your child as it takes time and considerable efforts by both.
 Your baby may have a lot of trouble adjusting to the new foods and may still demand breast milk.
 Take it slow and give your body the time it needs to cope with the changes.